 What follows is a brief overview of several classroom-based practices and strategies integral to educating for intellectual virtues.
-For a more in-depth discussion of these and other strategies, and for related resources, you can download Cultivating Good Minds: A Philosophical and Practical Guide to Educating for Intellectual Virtues.
+For a more in-depth discussion of these and other strategies, and for related resources, you can order Deep in Thought: A Practical Guide to Teaching for Intellectual Virtues.

 Educating for intellectual virtues is a matter of educating for deep personal growth.
 As such it involves a transformation of students’ fundamental beliefs, attitudes, and feelings about thinking and learning.
 Change of this sort does not occur in a vacuum.
 Rather, it occurs most readily in the context of trusting and caring relationships (Berkowitz and Bier 2006; Siegel 2012).
 Therefore, if we want our students to be open to revising their fundamental “habits of mind,” we must work hard to ensure that they feel respected and cared for—by us and by their peers.
 We must create a relationally-focused classroom environment in which all students anticipate feeling safe and supported.

 “Educating for intellectual virtues is a matter of educating for deep personal growth.
 As such it involves a transformation of students’ fundamental beliefs, attitudes, and feelings about thinking and learning.”